href="../../images/logo.svg"/>

 CHEP Rental vs Buying: True Cost Comparison

 The comparison below assumes 1,000 pallets per month, a typical mid-size distributor or manufacturer.
-CHEP's published rates start at $5-$6 per pallet per trip, but the total invoiced cost is usually higher once loss, damage, and admin fees are included.
+CHEP's published rates start at current market price per pallet per trip, but the total invoiced cost is usually higher once loss, damage, and admin fees are included.

 Cost FactorCHEP RentalBuying Grade A GMA